dotnet/AspNetCore.Docs/aspnetcore/includes/scaffold-identity/migrations.md

 The generated Identity database code requires [Entity Framework Core Migrations](/ef/core/managing-schemas/migrations/).
-Create a migration and update the database.
+If a migration to create the Identity schema hasn't been created and applied to the database, create a migration and update the database.
 For example, run the following commands:

 # [Visual Studio](#tab/visual-studio)